For Our Children

 Children’s Liturgy.
 During the first Sunday of every month, children will remain with their families and participate in the Children’s Liturgy during the 10am service.

-Our church school operates September to June during the 10am Service.
+Our Church School operates September to June during the 10am Service.
 Contact the Church Office for more information.

 Prayer and Study